vinipx/sdk-tutorials/scavenge/tutorial/03-scaffold.md

   -c, --config string        config file (default is $HOME/.scaffold.yaml) -o, --output-path string   Path to output
 ```
-Similarly, it asks for your github username as `user` and the name repository name as `repo`.
+Similarly, it asks for your github username as `user` and the repository name as `repo`.
 It also asks for the name you'd like to give to this new module.
 I will use the name `scavenge` for the module as well.
 ```bash
 scaffold module okwme scavenge scavenge
 ```